myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 Having a high number of input variables also means the algorithm has to process a lot more information when processing distances between all of the data-points, so any way to reduce dimensionality is important from a computational perspective as well.

 For our task here we are again going to apply *Recursive Feature Elimination With Cross Validation (RFECV)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.
 RFECV does this using Cross Validation, so splits the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
+From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use.

 <br>
 ```python